anasty17/mirror-leech-telegram-bot/README.md

 python3 -m bot
 ```

-###### You can limit maximum concurrent downloads by changing the value of MAX_CONCURRENT_DOWNLOADS in aria.sh.
+Note: You can limit maximum concurrent downloads by changing the value of MAX_CONCURRENT_DOWNLOADS in aria.sh.
 By default, it's set to 2